Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Related Work

 Lin et al. \cite{lin2022mind} reconstructed seen images by aligning fMRI voxel data into CLIP space and generating outputs via a fine-tuned Lafite GAN \cite{zhou2022towards}.
 Moreover, the alignment between the fMRI voxels and the CLIP space enabled the model to perform image-brain retrieval tasks.
-Ozcelik and VanRullen \cite{ozcelik2023natural} employed a two-stage approach with Versatile Diffusion \cite{xu2023versatile}, utilizing low- and high-level processing.
+Ozcelik and VanRullen \cite{ozcelik2023natural} employed a two-stage approach, utilizing Versatile Diffusion \cite{xu2023versatile} for both low- and high-level processing.
 Gu et al. \cite{gu2022decoding} also applied a similar pipeline and extended on Ozcelik et al. \cite{ozcelik2022reconstruction} by implementing IC-GAN \cite{casanova2021instance} for reconstruction.
 Unlike prior methods, they did not flatten voxels but aligned them to SwAV \cite{caron2020unsupervised} features using surface-based convolutional networks.
 Meanwhile, Takagi and Nishimoto \cite{takagi2023high} used ridge regression to align the fMRI voxels into Stable Diffusion latent and CLIP text patients by selecting different voxel regions for various components.
 MinD-Vis \cite{chen2023seeing} addressed fMRI-to-image reconstruction by pre-training a masked brain encoder on a distinct large-scale fMRI dataset rather than the Natural Scenes Dataset \cite{allen2022massive}, producing a more informative latent input for their image reconstruction model.
 Building on this, MinD-Video \cite{chen2024cinematic} expanded the MinD-Vis approach to reconstruct video instead of single images.
 MindEye \cite{scotti2024reconstructing} enhanced fMRI-to-image reconstruction and image-brain retrieval by separating the feature representation via contrastive learning and diffusion priors.
 Additionally, Psychometry \cite{quan2024psychometry}, MindBridge \cite{wang2024mindbridge}, and MindEye2 \cite{scotti2024mindeye2} focused on a unified fMRI feature extraction from multiple subjects.
-Meanwhile, previous work analyzed the correlation between fMRI signals and deep learning models \cite{yang2024brain,nguyen2023brainformer,nguyen2024bractive}.
+Meanwhile, previous work analyzed the correlation between fMRI signals and deep learning models \cite{yang2024brain,nguyen2025brainformer,nguyen2024bractive}.
+Additionally, with the recent advancements in continual learning methods \cite{truong2025falcon,truong2023fairness} and domain generalization \cite{truong2024ed} across multiple modalities, COBRA \cite{nguyen2024cobra} has studied vision-brain understanding in continual learning settings.
+Furthermore, a preliminary study of the human brain in quantum machine learning was introduced \cite{nguyen2024hierarchical}, showing the potential of the relationship between the human brain and quantum theory.